-- The total on-balance sheet amount reflects \$9,126 million and \$2,438 million of non-publicly traded and publicly traded investments, respectively, at December 31, 2017.
-The on-balance sheet amounts reflect approximate fair value of these exposures and are presented on a U.S. GAAP basis, which include investments in the Firm's own capital instruments and investments in the capital instruments of unconsolidated financial institutions that are subject to capital deductions under U.S. Basel III.
-At December 31, 2017, the amount of Equities Not Subject to Market Risk Capital Rule that was deducted from Total capital was \$275 million, which also includes certain deductions applicable under the Volcker Rule.
-For a discussion of the Firm's deductions under the Volcker Rule, see "Business-Supervision and Regulation-Financial Holding Company-Activities Restrictions under the Volcker Rule" in Part I, Item 1 of the 2017 Form 10-K. For further information on the Firm's valuation techniques related to investments, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in Part II, Item 8 of the 2017 Form 10-K. - In accordance with U.S. Basel III, RWAs reflect a 1.06 multiplier and include both on- and off-balance sheet equity exposures. - 3.
+- 1. The total on-balance sheet amount reflects \$9,259 million and \$3,223 million of non-publicly traded and publicly traded investments, respectively, at June 30, 2019.
+The on-balance sheet amounts are presented on a U.S. GAAP basis, which include investments in the Firm's own capital instruments and investments in the capital instruments of unconsolidated financial institutions that are subject to capital deductions under U.S. Basel III.
+At June 30, 2019, the amount of Equities Not Subject to Market Risk Capital Rule that was deducted from Total capital was \$338 million, which also includes certain deductions applicable under the Volcker Rule.
+For a discussion of the Firm's deductions under the Volcker Rule, see "Business-Supervision and Regulation-Financial Holding Company-Activities Restrictions under the Volcker Rule in Part I, Item 1 of the 2018 Form 10-K. For further information on the Firm's valuation techniques related to investments, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in Part II, Item 8 of the 2018 Form 10-K. - In accordance with U.S. Basel III, RWA reflect a 1.06 multiplier and include both on- and off-balance sheet equity exposures. - 3.
 Under the Advanced Approach, significant investments in unconsolidated financial institutions in the form of common stock, which are not deducted from Common Equity Tier 1, are assigned a 250% risk weight.
-Between 2014 and 2017, under the transitional rules, a 100% risk weight is applied.
-In 2018, the 250% risk weight comes into effect on a fully phased-in basis. - 4.
-For the quarter ended December 31, 2017.
+Between 2014 and 2017, under the transitional rules, a 100% risk weight was applied, and beginning in 2018, under fully phased-in rules, a 250% risk weight is applied. - 4.
+For the quarter ended June 30, 2019.